-It’s not to say opinion is bad, it has to be taken into context, and if your intention is to get that person’s personal view of something – then opinion is now in the right context.
+It’s not to say opinion is bad, it has to be taken into context, and if your intention is to get that person’s personal view of something – then the opinion is now in the right context.

 So remember, when asking for someone’s opinion you will get their personal view, which may not match the view of others as a general rule.
-Also, that giving your opinion may not necessarily change or be acted upon.
+Also, giving your opinion may not necessarily change or be acted upon.

 Please note: this article is based purely on my opinion……..

 John Smart is a development consultant, running his own consultancy.
 He has held senior management positions gained in Consultancy, SMEs and FTSE 100 companies, within a diverse array of industries.
 He is the author of PROUD – Achieving Customer Service Excellence.

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.